openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 >
 >   * Yosef Peretz from Jerusalem Israel
 >
->   * Carlos GÃ¡rzon from Colombia
+>   * Carlos Gárzon from Colombia
 >
 >   * Mityunin Alexander Vladimirovich from Russia
 >
 >   * Dong Xiaoyan from China
 >
->   * Marâ€™yan Rachynskyy from Ukraine
+>   * Mar’yan Rachynskyy from Ukraine
 >
 >   * Roland Ortmann from Germany
 >